leomcl/snow_stats_app/README.md

 ## Financial Analysis Feature

 The Financial Analysis feature allows users to view detailed financial data for stocks.
-The feature currently displays raw financial data from the API, including:
+The feature displays raw financial data from the API, including:

 - Revenue
 - Net Income